Anne Muxel

-Anne Muxel is a French sociologist more specialised in the study of the biographical memory.
+Anne Muxel (born 1 December 1956) is a French sociologist more specialised in the study of the biographical memory.
 Her major sociological works concern politic socialisation, on one hand, and biographical roots of political and family behaviour, on the other hand.
 She is Research Director at the French National Center for Scientific Research (CNRS) and a senior research fellow in the Paris Institute of Political Studies, a French research institute specializing in political and economic sciences and, specifically, in political sociology.